undergrad-partner-school

 Need-based financial aid is exactly what it sounds like — it’s awarded based on the determined financial need.

-There were 593 students who obtained need-based financial aid of any kind.
+593 students obtained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at The University of Montana Western is available to international students.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $1,131,172, and state $25,500.
+The amount of federal need-based scholarships/grants awarded to the students at this institution came to $1,131,172, and state $25,500.
 The students of The University of Montana Western received the -institutional need-based aid in the amount of $707,398, and external in the amount of $188,037.

 $2,507